 Shoppers and visitors can access a range of car parks all within easy walking distance of key destinations in the city centre.
 Multi story car parks are placed at strategic locations throughout the city.
 Refer to the Parking in Hobart section for more information.

 For people with disabilities the Council provides services such as a Hobart CBD Mobility Map and a free wheelchair scheme to improve access to the city centre and Salamanca Market.
-Further information on the above and other relevant topics can be found on the Walking, Wheelchair and Mobility Assistance Page.
+Further information on the above and other relevant topics can be found on the Walking, Wheelchair and Mobility Assistance Page, or your can download our Event Accessibility Guide, which includes information that may assist guests with access and mobility issues at our major events.

 While Hobart was the first City in Australia to install parking meters in 1955, the Hobart City Council continues to offer innovative parking ideas to benefit shoppers, commuters and visitors.
 The latest multi-bay meters throughout the city centre are easy to use and instructions for all meters used in the Hobart City Council area can be found on the Parking Meters page.